yanirs/yanirseroussi.com/content/posts/2024-03-04-the-two-types-of-startup-data-problems/index.md

 One way I classify startup data problems is with the question: **Do you need [MLOps](https://en.wikipedia.org/wiki/MLOps)?**
 * If the answer is _Yes_, then it's an **ML-centric startup**.
 Machine learning is core to the product, so effectively training, deploying, and maintaining ML models (i.e., doing MLOps) is crucial.
 Such startups should have strong ML and data capabilities in the founding team.
 Their success depends on it.
 * If the answer is _No_, then it's a **non-ML startup**.
 Such startups may occasionally build a one-off model, but they won't be dealing with MLOps early on.
-Non-ML startups [should hold off on hiring data people until they start hitting product-market fit and scaling their marketing](https://yanirseroussi.com/2024/02/05/substance-over-titles-your-first-data-hire-may-be-a-data-scientist/).
+Unless they're building a data-intensive product,[^data-intensive] non-ML startups [should hold off on hiring data people until they start hitting product-market fit and scaling their marketing](https://yanirseroussi.com/2024/02/05/substance-over-titles-your-first-data-hire-may-be-a-data-scientist/).
 They can afford to build their data capabilities incrementally with [a minimum viable data stack](https://yanirseroussi.com/2024/02/19/building-your-startups-minimum-viable-data-stack/), and follow well-trodden paths of supporting decisions with data.

 Somewhat confusingly, there's an overlap between the skills required for ML-centric startups and those required from data people in non-ML startups.
 This is because **much of ML is data work**.
 This is reflected by the following ML system diagram, where the _Data Collection_ and _Data Verification_ boxes are much larger than the _ML Code_ box.
 Additionally, the _Analysis Tools_ and _Monitoring_ boxes also require data skills, as [defining metrics is one of the hardest problems of data science](https://yanirseroussi.com/2015/11/23/the-hardest-parts-of-data-science/).